FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - <!-- SECONDARY -->

 - Move to portfolio backend and frontend revamp (# simplification.)
-- Simplifying or separating the form CRUD logic.
+- Separate the form CRUD logic.
 - Implement typescript with SWC.
 - If need arises implement user tracking
-- Comments section can now be built and allocated a space on the dashboard(We go the tools ready)
+- Comments section can be built

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )